-The goal of the molecular oncogenesis program of the institute is to identify and characterize the genes, gene products, and pathways involved in pediatric cancers, recognizing that the study of pediatric cancer models has relevance to the problem of cancer in general.
+The goal of the molecular oncogenesis and cancer genetics programs of the Greehey CCRI is to identify and characterize the genes, gene products, and pathways involved in pediatric cancers, recognizing that the study of pediatric cancer models has relevance to the problem of cancer in general.
 We anticipate that half or more of all recruits to this institute will be basic cancer researchers in the areas of cancer genetics and molecular oncogenesis.